 The final counterpoint to the exhibition includes the images that demonstrate the power of art to influence science but often through a negative process of misinterpretation or misrepresentation by reading art as evidence.

-This exhibition is intentionally devoid of descriptive labels or wall text and the following exegetical essay serves to augment the experience of the exhibition by positioning its historical and contemporary context and explaining the choice of sources used for the images.
+This exhibition was intentionally devoid of descriptive labels or wall text and the following exegetical essay served to augment the experience of the exhibition by positioning its historical and contemporary context and explaining the choice of sources used for the images.

 Drawing Physiognomy: The Complete Zoomorphic Archive. [ Exegetical Essay]